I should apologize to my family: I haven’t been easy to shop for over the past few years.

-Writer’s Digest makes it easy to gift an annual subscription to their premiere magazine for writers.
-Enter your payment info and the recipient’s email and mailing address, and set up this subscription for $19.95 a year.
+Writer’s Digest makes it easy to gift an annual subscription to its premiere magazine for writers.
+Enter your payment info and the recipient’s email and mailing address, and set up this subscription for $19.96 a year.

 Almost any side hustler or freelancer these days has a website.
 It’s our version of a storefront, portfolio and workshop all rolled into one.

 It’s easy to set up a website totally free — but that usually comes with a generic design and an unprofessional URL, like yourname.wordpress.com.
 These are red flags to potential clients or customers that someone is pretty new and not yet invested in the business.

 A domain is really affordable, and you’ll delight someone with this unexpected gift.
 Buy a domain through GoDaddy for $2.99 for the first year.
 You can make it a recurring holiday gift for $14.99 a year after that.